mamcer/mamcer/README.md

-Hi, I'm Mario
+Hi, I'm Mario.

-I am a technical leader with more than 20 years of professional experience working with programming languages and technologies like C#, Golang, MySQL, ASP .Net Core, Gin Web, Microservices, Docker, Jenkins, and more, on Linux, Windows, and Mac platforms.
+I've been a technical leader for over 20 years, playing around with things like C#, Golang, MySQL, ASP.NET Core, microservices and more.
+I'm comfortable on platforms like Linux, Windows, Mac.
+I'm also proficient with modern DevOps practices looking to ensure efficient and reliable software delivery.

 For more information and tech stories, you can read my [blog](https://mamcer.github.io/)